szczurek-lab/jointformer/README.md

     perplexity = model.get_perplexity(**inputs)
 ```

-However, a recommended way is to use a trainer to initialize the model.

 ### Trainers & fine-tuning

-you can additionally fine-tune the model by running
+A recommended way to initialize the model is with a trainer, initialized using the `AutoTrainer` class and an
+appropriate config file.
+Trainers allow for easy fine-tune of your model

 ```python
 from jointformer.configs.trainer import TrainerConfig